EmmanuelM-A/EmmanuelM-A/README.md

 <!-- Who am I section -->
 <p align="center">
 	<samp>
 		Skilled in building scalable systems and turning complex problems into clean, working solutions.
 Experienced across the full development lifecycle, from architecture and design through deployment of production-ready applications.
-Focused on building software that solve real problems and create a real impact for users.
+Focused on building software that solves real problems and drives real impact for users.
 	</samp>
 </p>